isaacovercast/QuoteWall/sEcoEvo/README.md

 * "I have never speciated."
 "Your waiting time is just long."
 * "I'm embarassingly homozygous here."
 * "It is better to deal with real reviewers than imaginary ones." - LHarm
 * "Sometimes you just never notice things."
-MRuff
 * "I don't even know how to __spell__ DNA."

 ### 20 Mar 2018